Bride Speech: How to Write Yours + Real Examples

 How Long Should a Bride’s Speech Be?

-A bride speech should ideally be 3 to 5 minutes long.
+Your speech should ideally be 3 to 5 minutes long.
 In my experience filming hundreds of weddings, this length strikes the perfect balance: long enough to thank guests and share a meaningful story, but short enough to keep everyone engaged.

 Here’s why 3–5 minutes works so well: